publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673c.md

         (2) __Intentional violation to be punished by civil penalty__

-            Any person who intentionally violates an agreement accepted by the administering authority under subsection (b) or (c) of this section shall be subject to a civil penalty assessed in the same amount, in the same manner, and under the same procedures, as the penalty imposed for a fraudulent violation of [section 1592(a) of this title][/us/usc/t19/s1592/a].
+            Any person who intentionally violates an agreement accepted by the administering authority under subsection (b) or (c) shall be subject to a civil penalty assessed in the same amount, in the same manner, and under the same procedures, as the penalty imposed for a fraudulent violation of [section 1592(a) of this title][/us/usc/t19/s1592/a].

     (j) __Determination not to take agreement into account__

-        In making a final determination under [section 1673d of this title][/us/usc/t19/s1673d], or in conducting a review under [section 1675 of this title][/us/usc/t19/s1675], in a case in which the administering authority has terminated a suspension of investigation under subsection (i)(1) of this section, or continued an investigation under subsection (g) of this section, the Commission and the administering authority shall consider all of the subject merchandise without regard to the effect of any agreement under subsection (b) or (c) of this section.
+        In making a final determination under [section 1673d of this title][/us/usc/t19/s1673d], or in conducting a review under [section 1675 of this title][/us/usc/t19/s1675], in a case in which the administering authority has terminated a suspension of investigation under subsection (i)(1), or continued an investigation under subsection (g), the Commission and the administering authority shall consider all of the subject merchandise without regard to the effect of any agreement under subsection (b) or (c).

     (k) __Termination of investigation initiated by administering authority__